ElSolem/gbz/README.md

 ## Community and contributing
 ## Editor Note:
-### These instructions are for contributing to the Godot project and links to their resources, this project is not accepting contriubtors
+# These instructions are for contributing to the Godot project and links to their resources, this project is not accepting contributors at-this-time;
-### This will be updated with proper instructions for future contributions: Oct 18, 2025
+# This will be updated with proper instructions for future contributions: Oct 18, 2025
 Godot is not only an engine but an ever-growing community of users and engine developers.
 The main community channels are listed [on the homepage](https://godotengine.org/community).